 Drop by Trafalgar Square to take a look, and maybe get involved in some carol singing.

 Okay, we may not all be able to afford to get our Christmas gifts from this luxurious department store, but that doesn’t mean it isn’t worth having a gander.
 Kids will love visiting the Toy Department, and it can be a great place to get ideas for presents.

-This year, Harrods has partnered with Swarovski to bring you The Secret Forest Grotto.
+Once again Harrods has partnered with Swarovski to bring you The Secret Forest Grotto.
 Discover a snow-covered woodland filled with sparkling surprises that will leave little ones mesmerised by the magic of Christmas.
 Then meet our very special visitor – Father Christmas, of course – for a family experience like no other. – SCRATCH THAT!
 This grotto is by “special invitation only”… so if you’d like to be invited next year, be prepared to whip out that wallet on the regular at Harrods all year round.
 I think we’ll stick to window shopping and Christmas gandering!